jarekbryk/careerslinks/README.md

 ### Career advice

 –	[Dieter Lukas’ academic life and career thoughts](https://dieterlukas.github.io/academiccareer.html).
 Dieter Lukas is an old pal of mine and I like what he says :-)

 –	[The Baskett Lab: Grant and job resources](http://www.des.ucdavis.edu/faculty/baskett/links/academia.html)  US-centred but a lot of career advise resources that are generally applicable

 –	Aerin Jacob's [massive list of funding & awards sources](http://www.aerinjacob.ca/funding--awards.html) (mulfple career stages)

-–	2014 report on comparison of different academic careers structure and opportunities in different European countries (very useful if you’re thinking of academic research career): https://www.ub.edu/portal/documents/34829/458399/LERU_AP17_tenure_track_final%5B1%5D.pdf/71d48297-0158-4785-bbcf-b2976575e769
+–	Very useful [2014 report on comparison of different academic careers structure and opportunities in different European countries](https://www.ub.edu/portal/documents/34829/458399/LERU_AP17_tenure_track_final%5B1%5D.pdf/71d48297-0158-4785-bbcf-b2976575e769) if you’re thinking of academic research career

 –	Two articles in Science: [These studies offer a realistic view of postdoc life—and guidance for making career decisions that work for you](http://www.sciencemag.org/careers/2018/09/these-studies-offer-realistic-view-postdoc-life-and-guidance-making-career-decisions) and [How to find the right place for your Ph.D. or postdoc](http://www.sciencemag.org/careers/2018/09/how-find-right-place-your-phd-or-postdoc)